 Best universities in Asia

 The best universities in Taiwan are successful across a range of academic fields, including engineering, management and medicine.

-Many of the country’s universities make it into the top 500 of the Times Higher Education World University Rankings 2018, and even more feature in subject rankings for strength in engineering, technology, social sciences, management, natural sciences, life sciences, medicine, and arts and humanities.
+Many of the country’s universities rank in top 600 of the Times Higher Education World University Rankings 2019, and even more feature in subject rankings for strength in engineering, technology, social sciences, management, natural sciences, life sciences, medicine, and arts and humanities.